-The technology used for the assessments is an online testing interface that is part of the Kite[®] Suite.
+The technology used for the assessments is an online testing interface that is part of the Kite® Suite.
 The two parts of the Kite Suite used for the DLM alternate assessments are Educator Portal, where educators perform their administrative tasks, and Student Portal, where students are assessed.
 The administrative work must be completed before students can be administered assessments in Student Portal.
 The assessments are at grade level but are at a reduced depth, breadth, and level of complexity while maintaining an appropriate balance of academic challenge and access to the content.
 This balance is determined from information about the student provided by the test administrator in a collection tool in Educator Portal called the First Contact Survey.

 An overview and some specific information about the First Contact Survey is in this manual.
-However, detailed instructions on where to access the First Contact Survey and how to complete it are in the EDUCATOR PORTAL USER GUIDE.
-A complete list of the First Contact Survey questions is in the appendix of the TEST ADMINISTRATION MANUAL.
+However, detailed instructions on where to access the First Contact Survey and how to complete it are in the Educator Portal User Guide.
+A complete list of the First Contact Survey questions is in the appendix of the Test Administration Manual.
 A helplet video, Completing the First Contact Survey and PNP Profile, describes how to find and complete the First Contact Survey and Personal Needs and Preferences (PNP) Profile.
 The video is on the DLM website for each state.

 The First Contact Survey includes information about the student's communication method, any assistive technology devices the student might use, motor and sensory impairments the student may have, and the student's level of academic performance.
-Some items from the First Contact Survey are used to link the student with assessments at the most appropriate level of complexity in each subject.
-The DLM assessments are known as testlets, which are a grouping of a few items (questions) and are built to show the relationships between the knowledge and skills necessary to learn the information in the DLM standards called the Essential Elements.
+Some items from the First Contact Survey are used to link the student with assessments at the most appropriate level of complexity in science.
+The DLM assessments are known as testlets.
+These are a grouping of three to five items (questions) and are built to show the relationships between the knowledge and skills necessary to learn the information in the DLM standards called the science Essential Elements.

-The DLM Essential Elements are specific statements of knowledge and skills that are linked to each state's general education content standards.
-From the complete list of Essential Elements in each subject, some were selected to be used for assessments.
-These are called the testing blueprints for each subject.
-The blueprints are listed on each state's DLM webpage.
-Every Essential Element is also broken down into individual skills for instruction and assessment.
+The science Essential Elements are the science learning targets for students with the most significant cognitive disabilities.
+They are linked to each state's general education science standards.
+From the complete list of science Essential Elements, some were selected to be used for assessments.
+These are called the testing blueprints.
+Test administrators can find the blueprints for science that their state uses on their state's DLM webpage.